kristianmandrup/require-magic/README.markdown

 Includes a DSL for requiring files and folders and some also some static utility functions which can be used in combination.
 These tools in combination facilitates managing requiring various subfolder structures.

+## Important ##

+The tool has gone through some more testing and some bugs have been found and fixed so it should now be more stable.
+The rspec tests in spec/dsl directory demonstrate most of these new features.

 ## Installation ##
 This gem is also available for installation on gemcutter.